marylee513/pm566_final_project/Final.md

 ![](Final_files/figure-gfm/scatterplots%20and%20smoothed%20slineplots%20of%20UPF_cont%20vs%20BMI_cont,%20Gluc_Fasting,%20Gluc_120min-6.png)<!-- -->

-Figure 4 BMI by UPF consumption shows that subjects who consumed 0-25% UPF had a pattern with right skewed, while subjects who comsumed greater than 25% UPF showed no specific pattern.
+Figure 4, BMI by sex, shows that males have a right skewed distribution while females do not.

 ``` r
 vars %>%